14 Artificial General Intelligence Companies to Know

 REVIEWED BY

 Every day, companies are figuring out new ways to try to capture the complexities of human intelligence in artificial systems, and then take them even further than that.
-It hasn’t quite been accomplished yet, but experts say it is only a matter of time before we achieve what is widely known as artificial general intelligence, or AGI — a form of artificial intelligence that is capable of processing information and performing actions in the same ways human beings can.
+It hasn’t quite been accomplished yet, but experts say it is only a matter of time before we achieve what is widely known as artificial general intelligence, or AGI — a type of artificial intelligence that is capable of processing information and performing actions in the same ways human beings can.

 Artificial General Intelligence Companies to Know